ghtaylor/eventer-app/README.md

 - Generate the ID of the event using the name so that the frontend URL could appear friendler, making it easier for human reference.

 - Better abstractions and dependency injection.
 Perhaps could use a framework like Nest.js.

+- When submitting data to the backend or fetching it, `tickets` are always included on an `event`.
+I find this can get messy, particularly for updating.
+I'd probably opt for using something like GraphQL to reduce this complexity.